Strategies for Planning to travel with a vestibular disorder

 Ear problems are the most common medical complaint of air travelers, according to the Association for Research in Otolaryngology—Head and Neck Surgery.
 Rapid changes in air pressure during air travel can make it difficult for some people to equalize middle-ear pressure.
 This problem often occurs as the airplane ascends but is more common when the airplane is descending to land moving from low atmospheric pressure down to Earth’s higher air pressure.

-Vestibular disorders associated with sensitivity to pressure changes include perilymph fistula and those that affect regulation of inner-ear fluid pressure, including secondary endolymphatic hydrops and Ménière’s disease.
+Travel that involves pressure changes may impact people with a particular vestibular disorder such as perilymph fistula and those that affect regulation of inner-ear fluid pressure, including secondary endolymphatic hydrops and Ménière’s disease.

 Some forms of transportation (e.g., trains and boats) involve repetitive motions such as rocking, swaying, or rotating.
 Adjusting to this motion—or to the lack of the motion after it has stopped—can be especially difficult for a person with mal de débarquement syndrome or for a person who has developed movement and postural compensation strategies in response to a chronic vestibular disorder (e.g., BPPV, vestibular neuritis, or labyrinthitis).
 Processing and adjusting to such troublesome motion patterns are further complicated when there is an absence of visual cues that confirm the movement relative to a stationary object (such as when a person is inside a below-deck cabin on a boat).